Milan Panić: Personal life

+Philanthropic contributions

-Panić provides philanthropic support to various universities, research programs, museums, political causes and charities through both his Milan Panić Jr. Foundation and MP Global Enterprises & Associates, LLC.
-As part of his philanthropic efforts, he has supported the Muscular Dystrophy Association and sponsored scholarships at the MIT-Harvard Medical School Program.
-Panić has lectured frequently on peacebuilding at George Washington University, University of Southern California, and Chapman University - where he is a member of the President's cabinet.
+Panić provided philanthropic support to various universities, research programs, museums, political causes and charities through both his Milan Panić Jr. Foundation and MP Global Enterprises & Associates, LLC.
+As part of his philanthropic efforts, he supported the Muscular Dystrophy Association and sponsored scholarships at the MIT-Harvard Medical School Program.
+Panić lectured frequently on peacebuilding at George Washington University, University of Southern California, and Chapman University – where he was a member of the President's cabinet.

-Panić has provided support to the Freedoms Foundation in Valley Forge, PA, penning the Bill of Responsibilities and donating a Bill of Responsibilities Monument to their headquarters in 1990.
-He is a frequent supporter of California cultural institutions including the Los Angeles Opera, where he serves as a Vice Chairman and has sponsored season-opening performances since 2002.
-He has also provided charitable support to City of Hope Cancer Research and Treatment Center.
+He provided support to the Freedoms Foundation in Valley Forge, Pennsylvania, penning the Bill of Responsibilities and donating a Bill of Responsibilities Monument to their headquarters in 1990.
+He was a frequent supporter of California cultural institutions including the Los Angeles Opera, where he served as a Vice Chairman and sponsored season-opening performances from 2002 on.
+He also provided charitable support to City of Hope Cancer Research and Treatment Center.

+Family and death

 Panić was married to mezzo-soprano opera singer Milena Kitic before the couple divorced; together they had a son.
+Panić died in Pasadena, California on 24 September 2026, at the age of 96.